-Calling all home gardeners: would you like to be featured in our first neighborhood garden tour?
-We need you – contact us at email@example.com to apply to be a featured tour stop.
+Would you like to be featured in our second annual neighborhood garden tour?
+We need you!
+CONTACT US BY MAY 21 at email@example.com to apply to be a featured tour stop.

-On August 20 from 2-5pm, the Keystone-Monon Community Garden will host a garden tour highlighting some of the amazing, quirky, fun, and productive home gardens we have right here in our neighborhood!
+On Sunday, August 19 from 2-5pm, the Keystone-Monon Community Garden will host our second annual garden tour highlighting the amazing, quirky, fun, and productive home gardens we have right here in our neighborhood!

 Keystone-Monon Grows will be part neighborhood garden tour, part community gathering, part garden fundraiser, and ALL fun.
-The event will feature a bicycle tour (automobiles also allowed) of 5-6 different home gardens in the Keystone-Monon neighborhood, a tour of the community garden at Arsenal Park with gardeners on hand to answer questions, and a closing community gathering at the Arsenal Park picnic shelter.
+The event will feature a bicycle tour (automobiles also allowed) of 3-4 different home gardens in the Keystone-Monon neighborhood, a tour of the community garden at Arsenal Park, and end at the demonstration gardens at the Indiana State Fairgrounds and evening at the fair.

 Date and Time: Sunday, August 20, 2-5pm

 Garden Location: All types of gardens are welcomed!
 Gardens must fall within the Keystone-Monon boundaries – 54th St. to the north, Keystone Ave. to the east, 38th St. and Fall Creek to the south, and the Monon Trail to the west.